Skip to main content

 1. Create a MeshAgent account and project in MeshAgent Studio

-2. Install MeshAgent for Python
+2. Install the MeshAgent CLI

 Prerequisites